The Tech behind DeepPack (Part 1)

 - Many existing tools rely on heuristics and metaheuristics.
-While at times these may provide a quick way to create software-based loading plans, these techniques do not leverage past computations and therefore have limited or no learning if changes occur on the load types.
+While at times these may provide a quick way to create software-based loading plans, these techniques do not leverage past computations and therefore have limited or no learning if changes occur in the load types.

-- Despite workable results that can be found in research articles for some algorithms/approaches, unfortunately they are quickly degraded as soon as some operational constraints or other requirements are added.
+- Despite workable results that can be found in research articles for some algorithms/approaches, unfortunately, they are quickly degraded as soon as some operational constraints or other requirements are added.
 We quickly observe a significant downgrade in the results when adding critical operational constraints, not included in the academic scope.

 In the past few years, we have all witnessed how progress in data science and computation has fueled the rise of Artificial Intelligence (AI) technologies.

-A subfield of AI, called Reinforcement Learning, goes back to the 1970s, but in the last decade, advances in deep learning and scaling of computational resources has meant that RL-based approaches have become very successful when applied to decision-making problems.
+A subfield of AI, called Reinforcement Learning, goes back to the 1970s, but in the last decade, advances in deep learning and scaling of computational resources have meant that RL-based approaches have become very successful when applied to decision-making problems.

 Deep Reinforcement Learning is a process in which an “agent” learns to make decisions through trial and error.
 You are an agent and you want to maximize your score by playing some possible actions, and actions modify your environment like a chessboard.
 When deciding the next action to take, a score is sent to the agent as a signal of the quality of the action.